March 3, 2014 / Theology

 Jon Tschanz is a recent graduate of Duke Divinity School, Team Pastor at Warren W. Willis UMC Camp in Fruitland Park, Florida, and Associate Director of Branches, a division of South Florida Urban Ministries, in Florida City, Florida.

-Norman Wirzba is Research Professor of Theology, Ecology, and Rural Life at Duke Divinity School.
+Norman Wirzba is professor of theology, ecology, and agrarian studies at Duke Divinity School.
 He pursues research and teaching interests at the intersections of theology, philosophy, ecology, and agrarian and environmental studies.
-Wirzba has published The Paradise of God: Renewing Religion in an Ecological Age and Living the Sabbath: Discovering the Rhythms of Rest and Delight.
-His newest book, Food and Faith: A Theology of Eating, is available now.
+His books include Living the Sabbath, The Paradise of God, Food and Faith: A Theology of Eating, and Way of Love.